GaleJames-creator/gale-james/README.md

 - **💡 Explanation**: Understanding-oriented, conceptual knowledge
 - **📖 Reference**: Information-oriented, technical specifications

-This systematic approach ensures users can find the right content whether they're learning, doing, understanding, or looking up information.
+This approach helps users easily find the content they need, whether they want to learn, do, understand, or look up information.

 ## Writing Approach